 - Rash, infection, swelling, limitations to range-of-motion and/or diminished ability to walk without limping or pain.
 These symptoms would require an evaluation by your child’s physician.
 In addition, any supportive device such as an ace wrap, boot, splint, cast, crutches etc., must be reported to the school nurse prior to returning to school.
 Depending on the symptoms, a doctor’s note may be required.

 - Any symptom or situation that prevents, or may prevent your child from participating fully in school activities.

 In an effort to protect the well-being of all our students, we rely on parents to be forthcoming with any/all pertinent information regarding health-related concerns.

 Tips for Keeping Your Children Healthy

 - Please encourage your child to get plenty of sleep and consider removing technology an hour before bedtime, as screens have been shown to interfere with sleep.

 - Hydration is important to staying healthy.
-Please make sure that your child drinks water before she comes to school and remind her to drink water during the school day, as well.
+Please make sure that your child drinks water before he or she comes to school and remind him or her to drink water during the school day, as well.